 They are looking for a particular person to work for them.
 You are looking to work for a particular type of employer.
 I say, you have to bring a little romance to this because nobody wants to just pick a candidate who just wants to work.
 They want someone who wants to work for that specific company.
 So, you’re going to describe why this is the perfect union.

 Great.
-So, I think the best way is to go paragraph by paragraph.
+I think the best way is to go paragraph by paragraph.
 In the standard three- or four-paragraph cover letter, what should applicants include in the first paragraph?

-Well, let’s go back a minute and think about the resume.
+Let’s go back a minute and think about the resume.
 They’re looking at that very fast.
 They’re scanning that, right?
 When they’re reading a cover letter, don’t think that they’re so eager to read a lot of text.

 So, because it is going to be a human who’s reading your cover letter, you want to keep the level of excitement up.
 You want to try to grab their attention as soon as possible, include some level of enthusiasm for the particular position that you’re applying for, spell out what position it actually is and talk about why it’s a good match for you.